-The Guardian reported that the stadium will consist of an artificial surface which will be installed under the regular grass pitch used by Spurs to host regular season NFL games at a minimum of twice a year.
+The Guardian reported that the stadium will consist of an artificial surface.
+It will be installed under the regular grass pitch used by Spurs to host regular season NFL games, at a minimum of twice a year.

 — Tottenham Hotspur (@SpursOfficial) October 30, 2017

 Levy expects a positive impact on the surrounding area of the new multi-purpose stadium, according to The Guardian.